mattermost/logr/README.md

   formatter := &formatters.Plain{Delim: " | "}
   tgr := targets.NewWriterTarget(filter, formatter, os.StdOut, 1000)
   lgr.AddTarget(tgr)
-  logger := lgr.NewLogger().WithFields(logr.Fields{"user": "Bob", "role": "admin"})
+  logger := lgr.NewLogger().With(logr.String("user": "Bob"), logr.String("role": "admin"))

   logger.Log(LoginLevel, "this item will get logged") logger.Debug("won't be logged since Debug wasn't added to custom filter")
 ```

-Both filter types allow you to determine which levels require a stack trace to be output.
-Note that generating stack traces cannot happen fully asynchronously and thus add latency to the calling goroutine.
+Both filter types allow you to determine which levels force a stack trace to be output.
+Note that generating stack traces cannot happen fully asynchronously and thus add some latency to the calling goroutine.

 ## Targets

-There are built-in targets for outputting to syslog, file, or any `io.Writer`.
+There are built-in targets for outputting to syslog, file, TCP, or any `io.Writer`.
 More will be added.

 You can use any [Logrus hooks](https://github.com/sirupsen/logrus/wiki/Hooks) via a simple [adapter](https://github.com/wiggin77/logrus4logr).

-You can create your own target by implementing the [Target](./target.go) interface.
+You can create your own target by implementing the simple [Target](./target.go) interface.

 Example target that outputs to `io.Writer`: